Hiyori-API/hiyori-cli/readme.md

 # Hiyori CLI
 Hiyori CLI is being developed to create and maintain [HiyoriDB](https://github.com/Hiyori-API/HiyoriDB) — a relational Anime and Manga Database.

+> [!WARNING]
+> This project is a work-in-progress and is not production ready.

 ## Process
-Hiyori CLI has two main primary functions.
+Hiyori CLI has two main primary functions:
 1. Ingesting transformed data based on the Hiyori Schema ingested from available sources
 2. Combining the ingested data into HiyoriDB